 Bhuel sin sin, but there’s more.
 Next Google hit?

-Please keep in mind that I’m glad to see people using the phrase “ar dhroim na muice” and commenting on it.
+Please keep in mind that I’m glad to see people using the phrases “ar dhroim na muice” and “ar muin na muice” and commenting on them.
 I just wish the grammar was a little more spot-on, especially since the population of Irish language learners far outnumbers those who are actually fluent in the language.

 One of the curious features of Google searches is that even when you type in the grammatically correct phrase, you may get grammatically incorrect phrases as the result.
 Hmm.
 The whys and wherefores of that are definitely out of my bailiwick.

 So the second disconcerting example was, hmmm, I’m going to split it up so it’s not quite so jarring.
 First, it uses the phrase: “ar an dhroim.”
 Two problems here.
 First, “d” resists lenition after “an” (the so-called DNTLS rule).
 Second, the “an” is actually superfluous, as we’ll see from the rest of the phrase, which is “na muice.”
 That part is correct, but the definite article “na” in that part of the phrase negates the need for a definite article in the first part of the phrase.
 Remember phrases like “cóta an chailín” (the coat of the girl) or “hata na girsí (the hat of the girl) or “ruball na muice” (the tail of the pig).
 One definite article serves to make the whole phrase definite.
 You noticed how the English translation used the word “the” twice” for each phrase, right?
 This usage extends to prepositional phrases like “ar chóta an chailín,” “ar hata na girsí,” and “i ruball na muice,” as in the following: “Tá dath oráiste ar chóta an chailín,” “Tá ribín ar hata na girsí,” and “Tá caisirnín (cor) i ruball na muice.”